apache/spark/docs/sql-programming-guide.md

 ### Bucketing, Sorting and Partitioning

-For file-based data source it is also possible to bucket and and sort or partition the output.
+For file-based data source it is also possible to bucket and sort or partition the output.
 Bucketing and sorting is applicable only to persistent tables:

 <div class="codetabs">